devop-sys/Netflix-Clone-Project/README.md

 In this step, you'll configure a Kubernetes cluster along with node groups, creating a scalable environment for deploying and managing your applications.
 ## **Track Kubernetes using Prometheus**

+Prometheus is a highly effective tool for monitoring and alerting, and you’ll utilize it to oversee your Kubernetes cluster.
+Furthermore, you'll deploy the node exporter via Helm to capture metrics from your cluster nodes.